weilalicia7/Warehouse_Guardian_AI_Alert/README.md

 ## 🎯 Problem Statement

-**December 2024:** JD.com's warehouse in France was robbed of millions in 3C devices.
+**December 2018:** A major international e-commerce retailer's warehouse in Paris was robbed of €37 million in high-value electronics.
 The attack was sophisticated:

 - ❌ Thieves **changed QR codes** to mark items as "already shipped"
 - ❌ System showed items out of warehouse